shaunweg/guide-for-web-camp-redesign/pages/tuesday-intro-to-css.md

 > Let us know if you need a  help getting it to work in Repl.it.

+> Brackets has a fancy color selector, and Repl.it doesnt :(

+> But, you can find plenty online!
+I like this one from [HTMLColorCodes.com](https://htmlcolorcodes.com/color-picker/)

 > video: [Creating a Button with CSS](https://www.youtube.com/watch?v=9a6QXVFA8PE)